HOW TO SEARCH FOR AND LOCATE HARRIS COUNTY PROPERTY OWNERS

 HCAD Parcel Viewer

-In the HCAD parcel viewer, there is a search bar on the left-hand side of the page, where you can search for specific properties by account number, address, or owner name.
+The HCAD parcel viewer also has a search bar on the left-hand side of the page, where you can search for specific properties by account number, address, or owner name.
 When you look up a property, a list of results appears underneath the search bar.